-1. Students must provide evidence of satisfactory academic performance appropriate to entry to the Year level requested on the Application for Enrolment or offered as an alternative point of entry by the school in a Letter of Offer.

-i) For Year 7 -12 students a pass level of "C" Year Level or better for the majority of core subjects
+- 1. Students must provide evidence of satisfactory academic performance appropriate to entry to the Year level requested on the Application for Enrolment or offered as an alternative point of entry by the school in a Letter of Offer. - a) For Year 7 12 students: - i) A pass level or "C" Year Level or better for the majority of core subjects